joshHug/LeidenITP/labs/lab12.md

 ### Everything is an Object in Python

 The last thing unrelated to control flow what we need to discuss is everything in Python is an object.
-This means that a variable (or attribute) can contain a reference to anything: an integer, a string, a list, a function, a class, an instance of a class, etc. For example, in the code below `var` is just a name of a function.
+This means that a variable or attribute can contain anything or in other words can be anything.
+For example, in the code below `var` is just a name of a function.
 In other words, `var` is the variable name for a callable object.

 ```python
 def var():